nkukit/howtopaper/README.md

   </a><br/>
 </p>

+- Always use the package cleveref for cross-referencing of figues, chapters, tables, etc. with \Cref
+- If you are referencing a precise figure/table/section, it is spelled in upper case, e.g. Figure 1 (use \Cref, not \cref)
+- If your figure or table is on a different page than the cross-reference: Use \pageref
 - The dash ('—') ('---' in LaTeX) has no spaces before or after.
 - Do not use " for quotes in LaTeX, but `` and ''